 Penne Pasta with Italian Tuna, Artichoke Hearts & Olives Recipe

-As simple as this dish was, it was one of the best meals my wife and I had on our entire honeymoon trip and that’s including some very nice restaurants.
-I think it had something to do with being in someone's home, sharing a meal with new friends and being on an adventure.
+As simple as this dish was, it was one of the best meals my wife and I had on our entire honeymoon trip, including some very nice restaurants.
+It had something to do with being in someone's home, sharing a meal with new friends, and being on an adventure.

 UPDATE 11/13/14 - I now like using frozen artichoke hearts that I pick up in our local supermarket or Trader Joe's.
-I think they may be a little more flavorful.
+They may be a little more flavorful.

 Pasta with Tuna, Artichoke Hearts and Kalamata Olives Recipe

-1 10.5 oz jar of imported tuna packed in olive oil
+- 10½ oz tuna packed in olive oil jar of imported Italian tuna

-1 14 oz. can of artichoke hearts packed in water or frozen, cut into quarters
+- 14 oz artichoke hearts packed in water or frozen, cut into quarters

-10 or 12 Kalamata olives - pitted and cut in half or quarters
+- 12 Kalamata olives pitted and cut in half or quarters

-Good quality extra virgin olive oil for finishing the dish
+- drizzle olive oil good quality extra virgin for finishing the dish